Bob Bennett (politician): Early life, education, and business career

 Bennett's principal client was the CIA-aligned Summa Corporation, the holding company of billionaire Howard Hughes.
-In 1974, after his CIA ties and those of the Mullen Company had been revealed by the Watergate scandal, he closed the Company and joined Summa full-time as the public relations director for the parent firm and Vice President for Public Affairs for Hughes Airwest, the airline.
-After Hughes' death, Bennett left Summa Corporation to become president of Osmond Communications.
+In 1974, after his CIA ties and those of the Mullen Company had been revealed by the Watergate scandal.

 He subsequently became chairman of American Computer Corporation, and then president of the Microsonics Corporation, a public firm listed on NASDAQ.
 In 1984, Bennett was named as the CEO of the Franklin International Institute, a startup that produced Franklin Day Planners and grew into Franklin Quest, which was listed on the New York Stock Exchange in 1992.
 After being named Entrepreneur of the Year for the Rocky Mountain Region by Inc. Magazine, he stepped down as CEO in 1991, prior to his run for the Senate.

 U.S. Senate (1993–2011)

 Elections

 A Senate seat opened up in 1992, when Jake Garn declined to enter the race for a fourth term.
 Bennett narrowly won the heavily contested Republican Party primary election (with 51% of the votes cast) in 1992, his primary opponent being Joseph A. Cannon, another millionaire with prominent LDS forebears.
 Bennett then went on to defeat his Democratic opponent, Congressman Wayne Owens, in the general election.
 He was re-elected in 1998 and 2004.
-His Democratic opponent in 2004 was the former state Attorney General Paul Van Dam, and Bennett won by a vote total of 68% to 29%.

 Bennett was challenged by seven other Republicans and two Democrats in his bid for re-election in 2010, including Mike Lee, Cherilyn Eagar, Tim Bridgewater, and Democrats Sam Granato and Christopher Stout.
 Utah Attorney General Mark Shurtleff dropped out of the race, citing family concerns.

 Despite a strong approval rating among statewide voters, Bennett was defeated on May 8, 2010, at the Utah Republican Convention after finishing third in the second round of balloting, to Mike Lee and Tim Bridgewater.

 After the convention, Senator Bennett was widely encouraged by his constituents and colleagues to pursue a write-in bid to retain his U.S. Senate seat, but ultimately declined, citing the toxic atmosphere such a bid would bring to the state's political environment.